-Personnel operating or working around electric fans should read this manual.
+Personnel operating or working around this equipment should read this manual.
 This manual must be delivered with the equipment to its owner.
 Failure to read this manual and its safety instructions is a misuse of the equipment.

 SAFETY ALERT DECALS